ashtonmeuser/vue-cloudwatch-dashboard/README.md

 ![Screenshot](img/screenshot.png)

+This project facilitates live monitoring CloudWatch metrics.
+All desired metrics are specified in JSON format.

+PWA functionality allows the app to be cached on a mobile device after it's been served via `npm run serve` command.

+A major problem with accessing CloudWatch metrics data is that metrics are often only reported when an event occurs.
+This results in data with many missing datapoints.
+The server-side Lambda function included in the project pads data with zero values whenever it is found to be missing.

+The period, backfill time, and refresh interval are all configurable.
+They have been set with reasonable values of five minutes, five minutes, and two hours, respectively.
+Please note that AWS promises that CloudWatch metrics will be populated with a latency of at most ten minutes.

-This project's asthetic was heavily inspired by [Vuepoint](https://github.com/ashtonmeuser/vuepoint).
-Much of the charting functionality has been stripped in favor of a simple means of interacting with CloudWatch metrics data.
-They may be added later.
-The project also favors a responsive layout that works on mobile devices.
+The charting capabilities of this project are limited in favor of a simple means of interacting with CloudWatch metrics data.
+More charting functionality may be added at a later date.

+This project's aesthetic was heavily inspired by [Vuepoint](https://github.com/ashtonmeuser/vuepoint).

 ## Commands